Can taking too much B12 kill you?

 Consider the following:

-- Methyl B12 has been used in ultra-high daily doses (25,000-50,000µg a shot) to prolong survival of ALS patients in Japan.
-Their ALS progressed slower, and those patients survived much longer than untreated patients.
-Another study from Japan found similar results (from similar ultra-high doses), with no adverse effects.
+- In Japan, ultra-high daily doses of methyl B12 (25,000-50,000µg per shot) have been used to extend the survival of ALS patients.
+Their ALS progressed slower, and these patients survived much longer than an untreated group.
+Another study from Japan found similar results with ultra-high doses, with no adverse effects.

-- Intravenous ultra-high dose (25,000µg a shot) of methyl B12 has been shown safe and potentially effective therapy for patients with peripheral neuropathy and chronic axonal degeneration.
+- Ultra-high IV doses of methyl B12 (25mg) were shown safe and potentially effective for patients with peripheral neuropathy and chronic axonal degeneration.

-- When treating children with an inherited disorder of B12 metabolism and transport, serum levels are kept at around 7,500pmol/L with no side effects.
+- In the treatment of children with inherited B12 metabolism and transport disorders, serum levels are maintained at around 7,500pmol/L without any side effects.

 - In the fifties, when chemo wasn’t yet widely used, high-dose B12 shots (10,000µg) were given to children with a neuroblastoma tumor, every two days, for 2-3 years.
 In most patients, the tumor disappeared either entirely or partially.

 - In life-threatening cases of cyanide toxicity, 5,000,000µg of B12 is injected.
 Blood levels quickly rise to 560,000,000pmol/L, and if necessary, treatment is repeated within hours for a total of 10,000,000µg of B12.
-This is more than 4 million times the recommended daily intake, yet still there are no B12 toxicity symptoms outside of a few harmless and temporary effects, such as red skin and faster heart rate.
+This is more than 4 million times the recommended daily intake.
+Still, there are no vitamin B12 toxicity symptoms besides a few harmless, temporary effects, like red skin and a faster heart rate.

-- In Japan, treating multiple sclerosis patients with a daily tablet of 60,000µg methyl B12, for six months, was proven useful and safe.
+- In Japan, treating multiple sclerosis patients with daily 60,000µg tablets of methyl B12, for six months, proved to be useful and safe.
+No vitamin B12 overdose.

-- The American Institute of Medicine, Food and Nutrition Board, and the European Scientific Committee on Food, have all decided it would be unnecessary to set an upper B12 intake limit, because toxicity from overdosing on B12 poses no risk.
-No adverse effects have ever been recorded from taking excessive amounts of B12.
+- The American Institute of Medicine, Food and Nutrition Board, and the European Scientific Committee on Food, both decided not to set an upper B12 intake limit, because toxicity from overdosing on B12 poses no risk.
+No adverse effects of B12 toxicity have ever been recorded from taking excessive amounts of B12.

-Doctors are trying to keep B12 blood levels within range, because of an unrealistic fear of toxicity or overdose.
-But as you saw, the scientific literature shows that treatment with extremely high doses of B12 – leading to extremely high blood levels – is 100% safe.
-To this day, not even a single harmful case of B12 overdose has ever been recorded.
+Doctors are trying to keep B12 blood levels within range, because of an unrealistic fear of B12 overdose or toxicity.
+But as you saw, the scientific literature shows that treatment with massive doses of B12, leading to very high blood levels, is 100% safe.
+To this day, not even a single harmful case of vitamin B12 overdose has ever been recorded.

 Because of this unfounded fear of overdosing on B12, doctors often drastically reduce treatment, or stop it altogether.
 This is tragic, because pernicious anemia symptoms resurface quickly, and can become permanent.
 Patients are left with recurring, crippling symptoms, which could be avoided if treatment continued.
 Doctors must understand, B12 blood levels will rise during treatment, regardless of therapeutic effectiveness.

-It’s very possible that doctors’ concern for a possible B12 toxicity may be the result of the fact that high levels of B12 often accompany an underlying, sometimes deadly condition.
+It’s very plausible that a doctor’s concern regarding potential B12 toxicity may arise from the fact that elevated levels of B12 often indicate a serious underlying condition.
 It could be cancer destroying healthy cells and releasing B12 back to the blood, a bad liver that can no longer store B12, or an increased production of the transport protein haptocorrin, to which blood B12 binds.
 High levels of B12 are a warning sign:

 While low serum cobalamin levels do not necessarily imply deficiency, an abnormally high serum cobalamin level forms a warning sign requiring exclusion of a number of serious underlying pathologies.